wobkenh/simplematcomponents/projects/simplemattable/readme.md

 ## Versioning

 There will be new versions when new features are added or a new Angular version releases.

+History (Version in paranthesis is required Angular Version):
++ 0.0 (6.0): First Version
++ 0.1 (6.0): Alignment

+## Upcoming Features
++ Filter using display values and not object property values
++ Padding corrections for more space on small screens (xs)
++ Edit-Mode: Clicking a new edit button in the last column will turn all the fields into form fields for editing

 ## Authors